Dokie Williams

-Darryl Eugene "Dokie" Williams (born August 25, 1960) is an American former professional football wide receiver who played in the National Football League (NFL) for five seasons for the Los Angeles Raiders from 1983 to 1987.
+Darryl Eugene "Dokie" Williams (born August 25, 1960) is an American former professional football player who was a wide receiver in the National Football League (NFL) for five seasons with the Los Angeles Raiders from 1983 to 1987.
+He played college football for the UCLA Bruins.

 Early life

 At El Camino High School in Oceanside, California, Williams was a top football and track and field athlete.
 He was the CIF California State Meet champion in the triple jump in 1977.
 In 1978, he repeated in the triple jump and added the long jump title while also finishing fourth in the 100 yard dash.

 College career

-Williams began his career at UCLA where he was a wide receiver where he lettered in football in all four years.
+Williams began his career at the University of California, Los Angeles, where he was a wide receiver and lettered in football in all four years.
 Williams graduated in 1983.
 He also participated on the track and field team, where he is number two in the triple jump on the team's all-time list behind former world record holder (and Oceanside product) Willie Banks.